 Please note, we only list hostels that have an aggregated guest review rating of at least 4.0 out of 5.
 We aggregate all reviews from different booking sites and other unbiased review websites.
 Hence, you can be certain all hostels listed above offer an excellent value-for-money stay in Dublin.

-Check out our other articles about Dublin:
+Get to know the city even better and check out our other articles about Dublin: